kamran858/Day-5-Password-Generator/README.md

 - Python 3.x
 - No external dependencies (uses only built-in `random` module)

-## License
+## Credits

-Feel free to use and modify this code for your own projects!
-# 100 Days of Code: Python (Udemy)
-Projects from the "100 Days of Code: The Complete Python Pro Bootcamp" by Dr. Angela Yu.
+“This project is part of the 100 Days of Code: The Complete Python Pro Bootcamp by Dr. Angela Yu.
+I followed the course material to practice and improve my Python skills.”
-These are my practice implementations following the course.